Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Dataset and Experiment Setup

 \section{Dataset and Experiment Setup}

-We use Twitter data because it hosts an extensive and diverse collection of users, the accessibility of its data, and its popularity for computational social science research~\cite{zhang2015ideology}.
-Additionally, it provides users' free-text personal and emotional expression with crucial metadata, including timestamps and location data, which are useful for our subsequent analytical endeavors.
+\vn{We have chosen Twitter as our data source because it hosts a diverse collection of users and allows for free-text personal and emotional expression.
+Furthermore, Twitter provides crucial metadata, including timestamps and location data, which are useful for our subsequent analysis.}

 \mypar{Misinformation Tweets} We consider two misinformation tweet datasets: the \texttt{ANTi-Vax} dataset \cite{hayawi2022anti} was collected and annotated specifically for COVID-19 vaccine misinformation tweets.
-On the other hand, \texttt{CoAID} \citep[Covid-19 Healthcare Misinformation Dataset;][]{cui2020coaid} encompasses a broader range of misinformation related to COVID-19 healthcare, including fake news on websites and social platforms.
+And \texttt{CoAID} \citep[Covid-19 Healthcare Misinformation Dataset;][]{cui2020coaid} encompasses a broader range of misinformation related to COVID-19 healthcare, including fake news on websites and social platforms.
 The former dataset contains 3,775 instances of misinformation tweets, while the latter contains 10,443.

-However, a substantial number of tweets within these two datasets do not have any retweets.
-Consequently, we choose to retain only those misinformation tweets that have been retweeted by valid users.
+However, a substantial number of tweets within these two datasets do not have any repost history.
+Hence, we choose to retain only those misinformation tweets that have been retweeted by valid users.
 Finally, we have collected a total of 1,271 misinformation tweets for our study.

-\mypar{Positive Examples} We define the positive examples for modeling as $(u_{pos}, t)$ pairs, where user $u_{pos}$ viewed and retweeted the misinformation tweet $t$.
-We obtained all retweeters for each misinformation tweet through the Twitter API.\footnote{\url{https://developer.twitter.com/en/docs/twitter-api}}
+\mypar{Positive Examples} We define the positive examples for modeling as $(u_{pos}, p)$ pairs, where user $u_{pos}$ viewed and retweeted the misinformation post $p$.
+We obtained all retweeters for each misinformation tweet through the Twitter API.

-\mypar{Negative Examples} Regarding negative examples, we define them as $(u_{neg}, t)$ pairs where user $u_{neg}$ viewed but did not retweet misinformation post $t$.
-However, obtaining these negative examples poses a substantial challenge, because the Twitter API does not provide information on the ``being viewed'' activities of a specific tweet.
-To tackle this issue, we infer potential users $u_{neg}$ that highly likely viewed a given tweet $t$ following the heuristics: 1) $u_{neg}$ should be a follower of the author of the misinformation tweet $t$, 2) $u_{neg}$ should not retweet $t$, and 3) $u_{neg}$ was active on Twitter within 10 days before and 2 days after the timestamp of $t$.
+\mypar{Negative Examples} Regarding negative examples, we define them as $(u_{neg}, p)$ pairs where user $u_{neg}$ viewed but did not retweet misinfo post $p$.
+However, obtaining these negative examples poses a considerable challenge, because the Twitter API does not provide information on the ``being viewed'' activities of a specific tweet.
+To address this issue, we construct potential negative users $u_{neg}$ who are highly likely to have viewed a particular post $p$ but did not repost it, following these heuristics: 1) $u_{neg}$ should be a follower of the author of the misinformation post $p$, 2) $u_{neg}$ should not retweet $p$, and 3) $u_{neg}$ was active on Twitter within 10 days before and 2 days after the timestamp of $p$.